(Version 0.6 – changelog provided at end of article)

 This is the Philosopher’s Stone, or rather one form of it called the Red Stone because it is made with gold and assumes a red color.

-Complete and accurate instructions for making the Stone don’t exist.
+Complete and accurate instructions for making the Stone don’t exist in one place.
 Nevertheless, a basic understanding can be pieced together from the sources listed at the end of this article.
 The following is my own tentative interpolation of these sources.
 My goal is not to give a detailed recipe, but to explain key features of the process because they are relevant to my thesis concerning the Demiurge.

 Natural etheric energy is cosmic or biological in origin.
 Both derive it from a higher dimension.
 The center of stars including our Sun are dimensional windows through which physical and nonphysical energy enters our local universe.
 The Moon modulates and reflects what it receives from the Sun, therefore both Sun and Moon are our nearest cosmic sources of etheric energy.
 It accompanies sunlight and moonlight and enters into the atmosphere’s water vapor before condensing as morning dew.